nus-cs2113-AY2526S1/ip/docs/README.md

 3. Delete a task from your task list.
 4. Mark a task as done.
 5. Unmark a task as not done.
+6. Find all the tasks containing one keyword.

 Task type in Chauncey:
 1. Todo (T): tasks that have no time limit